hendrtd/comp-2210/docs/term/202220-2022-spring/announcements/all-access.md

 # All Access Information

-> Note: This information is provided by the AU Bookstore.
-For questions
+> Note: This information is provided by the AU Bookstore, not your course
-> regarding All Access, please contact Russell Weldon at 334-844-1352 or
+> instructor.
+For questions regarding All Access, please contact Russell Weldon
-> `books@auburn.edu`.
+> at 334-844-1352 or `books@auburn.edu`.

 ## What is All Access?